 - Free Electives (6 credits)

 Students apply independently to each degree program, preferably indicating at the time of application that they intend to follow the joint M.A. in Diplomacy and International Relations/ M.A.
-Strategic Communication program.
+Communication program.
 Students may also apply for admission to the dual degree program before completion of 12 credits in either of the two separate programs.

 The faculty in our internationally recognized research and teaching programs are committed to guiding students to success.
 Seton Hall is a Catholic University where great thinkers do more than think.
 They teach.